 According to an extensive study carried out by the National Diabetes Prevention Program (NDPP), overweight prediabetes patients who shed between 5% and 7% of their body weight reduced their odds of a type 2 diabetes diagnosis by up to 58%.
 That’s more than half!

 The best way to lose weight when diagnosed with prediabetes is to embrace a lifestyle change that combines regular exercise and healthy eating.
-But don’t get embroiled in the war of numbers (carbs, calories, fats, etc.) Yes, it’s important to watch your calorie intake, but that doesn’t mean that every carb is a no-go.
+But don’t get embroiled in the war of numbers (carbs, calories, fats, etc.) Yes, it’s important to watch your calorie intake, but that doesn’t mean that every carb is off limits.

 Consider loading up your plate with veggies, berries, and other fruits, as well as reducing your consumption of processed food.
-Don't overlook whole grains and healthy proteins like lentils, beans, barley, oats, and quinoa.
-Watch your food portions, too.
+While whole grains might seem healthier, it’s very glycemic, and portions should be monitored.
+Consider healthy proteins and seeds like lentils, beans, and quinoa.
+You might want to watch your food portions, too.
 For example, it may be beneficial for reversing prediabetes to switch from eating a few larger meals to several smaller meals throughout the day.

 Sticking to a weight-loss routine isn’t always easy.
 That’s why you need to go the extra mile to keep yourself motivated and stay the course.
 Aside from signing up for a gym membership, consider joining a local weight loss support network, working with an accountability buddy, or enlisting the help of a personal trainer.

 2. Exercise - and Consider HIIT Training

 A sedentary lifestyle is in and of itself a risk factor for both diabetes and prediabetes.
 Lack of physical activity allows cells to slack off and gradually lose their sensitivity to insulin.